 The Gathered Gallery has three main goals: to give artists connections and opportunities to be seen and heard, to build a community with our peers, and to help artists gain practical skills and knowledge to navigate the world of being a professional artist.

-When it began in early 2016, as art students and studio mates at the University of Guelph, we pooled together our overflowing lists of inspirational artists and record them in a more tangible way.
+When it began in early 2016, as art students and studio mates at the University of Guelph, we pooled together our overflowing lists of inspirational artists and recorded them in a more tangible way.
 We wanted to cultivate an online space where we could share art writing and curation while building a creative community.

 We started The Gathered Gallery, which continued our disciplinary practice of engaging with contemporary art after graduating from art school and has flourished into what it is today.
 Beginning with only one webpage, we now have grown to support artists we love in many incredible ways, including artist features, interviews, digital residencies, and workshops with the list growing each year.